outpw/tutorials/JupyterHubSetup.md

 ### Start by upgrading your EC2 instance:
 This part is easy.
 1. After logging into AWS, navigate to the AWS Management Console and click EC2.
 On your EC2 Dashboard, click Instances to view your instance.

 2. Shut down your instance if it is running by clicking Action > Instance State > Start/Stop:
 ![Stop Instance][instanceStop]

 3. Go to Actions > Instance Settings > Change Instance Type
 ![Instance Type][instanceType]

 4. Choose an appropriate instance:
 ![Choose Type][instanceChoose]

 ### Expand your server's volume:

 1. After logging into AWS, navigate to the AWS Management Console and click EC2.
 On your EC2 Dashboard, select Volumes under Elastic Block Store:
+![EBS Volume][EBSvolume]

 2. View your server's volume under Size.
 Yours is likely 2,4, or 8 GiB.
 Mine is 16:
-![EBS Volume][EBSvolume]
+![Volume Size][volSize]

 3. Click Actions > Modify Volume:
 ![Modify Volume][modVol]

 4. Change the size to an appropriate volume.
 8 is probably okay.
 I chose 16 just to be safe.
 Then click Modify.